lostfocus/wp-advent/README.txt

 == Screenshots ==
 1. Backend

+== Upgrade Notice ==
+The plugin uses your theme CSS to style the entries now, so you might want to check for changes.

 == Changelog ==
+= 1.3 =
+Changed the lightbox script to [glightbox](https://github.com/mcstudios/glightbox) The plugin uses your theme CSS to style the entries now

 = 1.2.3 =
 Fixed a bug where calendar sheets appear erroneously in search results.